SquareBracketAssociates/Booklet-PharoVirtualMachine/Part0-Preamble/0-RuntimeSystemOverview/runtime.md

 Thus, commonly executed methods are compiled to machine code using a just-in-time (JIT) compiler named _cogit_, and the resulting machine code is stored in a native code cache.
 The Cogit JIT compiler is a JIT compiler implementing peephole optimizations through abstract interpretation, and using an x86-inspired intermediate representation with fixed virtual registers.

-The JIT compiler has a significant impact in the overall VM design.
+The JIT compiler has a significant impact on the overall VM design.
-The interpreter and the execution stack need to be redesigned to allow transferring the control between native machine code and the interpreter.
+The interpreter and the execution stack need to be redesigned to allow transferring the control between the native machine code and the interpreter.
-Think: interpreted methods could call machine code methods, and vice-versa.
+Think: interpreted methods can call machine code methods, and vice-versa.

 #### What's not in the picture

-The picture above shows the core components of the VM and how they relate each other.
+Figure *@fig:runtime@* above shows the core components of the VM and how they relate to each other.
-There are however, other subtle and important parts of the runtime that are not there to simplify the picture.
+There are, however, other subtle and important parts of the runtime that are not there to simplify the picture.
 To name some:
 - **Image loading details:** the different snapshot formats and how they are managed.
 - **Profiling support:** allowing performance measures of Pharo code.